 Wedgemount Lake 14k Trail Run Whistler Running Routes

-The increasingly popular trail run to Wedgemount Lake is as magnificent as it is brutal.
+The increasingly popular trail run tois as magnificent as it is brutal.
 It's brutal in elevation gain, 1220 metres in only 7km.
 But a wonderful challenge due to the ruggedness and steepness of the trail.
 You will be focussed on the trail so much as to become mesmerized into a runners trance.

 At a good pace, often not running, but hiking fast, many make it to the top in around one hour and twenty minutes.
 It's Whistler's Grouse Grind with the added bonus of a spectacular lake to jump into at the top.
 If you can run the Wedgemount Lake trail, you should have no problem jumping into a 3 degree lake.